davejacobs/letters-web/source/pages/api.md

     [1, 2, 3].p
     # => [1, 2, 3]

-By default, this will print the object to STDOUT in [awesome print](http://www.rubyinside.com/awesome_print-a-new-pretty-printer-for-your-ruby-objects-3208.html) format.
+By default, this will print the object to STDOUT in [Awesome Print](http://www.rubyinside.com/awesome_print-a-new-pretty-printer-for-your-ruby-objects-3208.html) format.
 To change the format, add a parameter to `p`:

     [1, 2, 3].p(:format => "yaml")